Life-changing moments are sneaky little bastards.

 Hmm.
 Fucking Alek.

 Also, the characters throughout the story remain flat.
 At a little over 100 pages there is not a lot of room but I felt completely disconnected from the characters throughout the book.
-Harpers mother and Jade’s friend is paralyzed but their reactions were tepid and, in Jade’s case felt unfitting to the situation.
+Harpers mother and Jade’s friend are paralyzed but their reactions were tepid and, in Jade’s case felt unfitting to the situation.

 “If that’s what it takes,” Harper said.
 The hope in her eyes had turned into anger.